 Essential

 To be an evangelical Christian with a firm faith.
-Baptised as a believer and committed to your faith.
+Baptised as a believer and committed to your faith and continued spiritual growth.

 To have a strong commitment to the vision and values of VBC.

 At least 2 years’ experience of working with young people and a passion to help them know more about Jesus and grow in their faith in Him.